Inventory graph

 This is useful if you want to search the graph using more abstract concepts.
 For example, it allows for the selection of all volumes regardless of cloud provider.

-Graph Edges
+Graph edges

-Fix also captures the relationships between resources by encoding the relationships as edges in the graph.
+Fix Security also captures the relationships between resources by encoding the relationships as edges in the graph.
 This makes it possible to traverse the graph and walk from one resource to another based on a specific relationship.
 The relationship itself does not have any additional properties.

-The list of possible edges are defined explicitly in Resource Models.
+The list of possible edges are defined explicitly in Resource models.

 This documentation describes how a resource might be connected.
 This does not mean that every relationship has to exist.
 For example, a compute instance might not have a volume attached to it.
 In this case, there is no edge between the compute instance and the volume.

-Graph Traversal
+Graph traversal

 In order to traverse the graph in a meaningful way, it is important to understand the structure.
-The following diagram serves as an example graph you will find in Fix to illustrates how we can "walk" edges in a graph:
+The following diagram serves as an example graph you will find in Fix Security to illustrates how we can "walk" edges in a graph:

 All resources in AWS are placed in a region.
 The region is a node in the graph.
 If we want to find all resources in the graph, we need to walk outbound (following the edges in direction of the arrow).
 If we want to know the account of a specific resource, we need to walk inbound (following the edge in reverse direction of the arrow) in the graph until we find an account.